 All of these activities come from WCS Education programs, so if you like what you see, join us for more programs in the future!
 We hope you enjoy these weekly doses of science, and reach out to us on social media if you have any thoughts or ideas you want to share with us! @WCSEducation on Twitter and Instagram.
 Stay safe and do science!

 This activity uses movement to get students thinking about animal adaptations.
 How do animals move?
 Can we move the same way they do?
 What about their bodies lets them do the things they do to survive?
-This comes straight out of our Zoo Animals and Teaching the Elementary Curriculum course, so if you like this, consider learning more fun ways to explore science in engaging and hands on ways with our Zoo Animals professional learning course running April 13-18 online!
+This comes straight out of our Zoo Animals and Teaching the Elementary Curriculum course, so if you like this, consider learning more fun ways to explore science in engaging and hands on ways with all our online professional learning courses @ wcs.org/teacherpd

 At zoos and aquariums and in the wild, scientists carefully observe animal behavior in order to learn more about those species.
 By observing animal behavior, we can learn more about what a species eats, when it is usually awake or asleep, and what role it plays in an ecosystem.
 You can do this same kind of science investigation at home by observing the behavior of a pet or someone you live with!